Trying the French Open instead of Wimbledon

 Visiting the actual event seemed far easier too with the whole experience coming across as far more relaxed and chilled out.
 It was strange though seeing the orange clay rather than Wimbledon’s luscious green grass.

-There isn’t a “Murray Mound” grassy bank as I’m so used to seeing at Wimbledon but a circular area called “Place des Mousquetaires” that sits sandwiched inbetween Philippe-Chatrier Court and No 1 courts, and this appeared to be the epicenter with a big TV screen and was a nice place to gather.
+There isn’t a “Murray Mound” grassy bank as I’m so used to seeing at Wimbledon.
+Instead there’s a circular area called “Place des Mousquetaires” that sits sandwiched inbetween Philippe-Chatrier Court and No 1 courts.
+This appeared to be the epicenter with a big TV screen and was a nice place to gather.

-The onsite gift shops were just as busy as Wimbledon’s but overall I liked the laid back atmosphere, smaller scale to proceedings and it made me incredibly happy that it was this event that completed my mum’s ‘Grand Slam’, having visited Wimbledon, Melbourne Park, Flushing Meadow, and now Roland Garros.
+The onsite gift shops were just as busy as Wimbledon’s.
+Although overall I liked the laid back atmosphere to the French Open, with its smaller scale to proceedings.
+It made me incredibly happy that it was this event that completed my mum’s ‘Grand Slam’.
+She’d already visited Wimbledon, Melbourne Park, Flushing Meadow … and now finally Roland Garros too.

-On day 1 of our visit we purchased some Lavazza coffee (my favourite) from one of the food courts and then sauntered into the almost empty Suzanne Lenglen stadium (we were early).
+On day 1 of our visit we purchased some Lavazza coffee (my favourite) from one of the food courts.
+Afterwards we sauntered into the almost empty Suzanne Lenglen stadium (we were early).
 There we watched Richard Gasquet in a men’s singles game and Bouchard in the ladies before heading to court 7 to see British hopeful Heather Watson in round 2.
 Being British we were much in the minority which is never the case at “Union Jack waving” Wimbledon.
-After Heather’s game has finished we then got lucky while taking photos of the empty court as we realised that number 7 seed David Ferrer had just had his game rescheduled from one of the bigger courts.
-At which point we were already sat right behind the players in row 1.
+After Heather’s game has finished we then got lucky while taking photos of the empty court.
+We realised that number 7 seed David Ferrer had just had his game rescheduled from one of the bigger courts.
+At which point we were already sitting right behind the players in row 1.
 Of course everybody else then piled back in but we already had the box seats!

-As is the case with Wimbledon I found ambling around the grounds and stepping in on the odd outdoor court match was far more enjoyable than being sat on one of the show courts.
+As is the case with Wimbledon I found ambling around the grounds far more enjoyable than being sat on one of the show courts.
 I guess the proximity to the players is the main reason for that.
-So if you’ve ever tried to get tickets for Wimbledon but never been successful then give the French Open a try as you’ll get a little 2-3 holiday out of it too.
+So if you’ve ever tried to get tickets for Wimbledon but never been successful then give the French Open a try.
+You’ll get a little 2-3 holiday out of it too.
 Public tickets for The French Open are announced on 22nd March at https://tickets.rolandgarros.com/en/public/information#purchase-limits.
 If you are a member or are able to sign up in advance you might be offered tickets sooner 🙂